rpy2/rpy2/doc/robjects_functions.rst

    >>> graphics.par(cex_axis = 0.5)
    <Vector - Python:0xa2cc90c / R:0xa5f7fd8>

-   Translating blindly each '.' in argument names into '_' currently appears to be a risky practice, and is left to one to decide for his own code.
-(Bad) example:
+   Translating blindly each `'.'` in argument names into `'_'` currently appearsto be a risky practice, and is left to one to decide for his/her own code.
+   The code example is a demonstration of how to do, not a recommendation to do it:

    .. code-block:: python